jvdassen/ThreatFinder.ai/README.md

 # ThreatFinder.ai

 Threat Modeling AI-based systems.
-A running instance can be found [here](https://threatfinder-ai.pages.dev/).
+A running instance can be found [here](https://threatfinder-ai.pages.dev/), and a full demonstration can be seen [here](https://youtu.be/cPt8cyAjtmQ).

 ## Available Scripts